neurotaxis/neurotaxis.github.io/blog/2026/getting_up_to_speed_in_a_new_area.md

 If there are any tutorial videos about the subject of interest, especially by researchers at the forefront of the field, these will be incredibly helpful, so do watch them.
 Write down all the citations on their slides as well, since you will need these later.

-Next---this requires a bit of patience but it will definitely pay off---go through each major figure's publication list, sorted chronologically, and download/bookmark every single one of their major papers.
+Next---this requires a bit of patience but will definitely pay off---go through each major figure's publication list, sorted chronologically, and download/bookmark every single one of their major papers.
 "Major paper" here means well cited, or recently published in a high-profile journal or conference.
 Don't use AI for this.
 The goal here is for *you* to internalize the PI's mental models and stories.